Q&A with Stephen Lauer: Rural Initiative Thriving Communities Specialist, Southern Region

 I left the World Food Prize to pursue my doctorate in sociology at Kansas State University, where my research focused on the values driving groundwater management decision-making in western Kansas.
 I built relationships with producers and collaborated with several organizations working to preserve their aquifer and sustain their communities.”

 “My approach to community engagement is focused on building relationships, meeting community needs, and keeping promises.
-Our Expanded Rural Engagement team will have conversations with people across the state to learn about their successes and the challenges facing their operations and communities.
+Our Rural Initiative team will have conversations with people across the state to learn about their successes and the challenges facing their operations and communities.
 Our priorities for action and collaboration will grow out of these conversations.
 To meet these priorities, I will draw on my experience helping communities manage groundwater, alleviate food insecurity, and expand and sustain civic engagement.”

 “Through collaboration, we can learn from each other and draw on our diverse set of strengths to address the challenges facing our farms, ranches, and rural communities. ”